juliasilge/supervised-ML-case-studies-course/chapters/chapter4.md

 <exercise id="2" title="Choosing an appropriate model">

-In this case study, you will predict whether a person voted or not in the United States 2016 presidential election from responses that person gave on a survey.
-The survey focuses on opinions about political and economic topics.
+In this case study, you will predict the age of Catholic nuns from their answers on a survey fielded in 1967 focusing on questions about social and religious issues.
 What kind of model will you build?

 <choice>
 <opt text="Summarization">